GabrielMajeri/anomrank/README.md

 Short summary of changes:
 - the code has been cleaned-up
 - headers are now properly used (instead of including `.cpp` source files directly)
+- STL vectors are used where possible, instead of allocating memory manually
 - a Makefile has been added to simplify running the example code